avatar-kaleb/kalebmckelvey-site/blog/honeypot-cult-article-what-happened-when-our-tech-lead-left-the-company.md

   - polymer
   - standards
 ---
-> This article was authored as a contribution to the [Honeypot Cult Community ](https://cult.honeypot.io/reads/tech-lead-left-company)- you can read it there too!
+> This article was authored as a contribution to the [Honeypot Cult Community](https://cult.honeypot.io/reads/tech-lead-left-company)- you can read it there too!

 After graduating from GE Healthcare’s IT Leadership Program, a two-year rotational program to help members learn through experience, my first role was a Full-Stack Software Engineer working on manufacturing productivity applications.